-Mix equal parts of hydrogen peroxide and water in a clean container and pour a little over the stained area to kill any germs.
+Mix equal parts of hydrogen peroxide and water in a clean container and pour a little over the stained area to kill germs.
 Hydrogen peroxide also has extra deodorizing and stain-removing properties.
 Apply the solution over the baking soda and scrub it with your scrubbing sponge to disinfect and clean the area.

 Step 7: Finish Up with Vacuuming

-Lastly, once the area dries from the hydrogen peroxide and baking soda, finish up by using the vacuum cleaner to clean up the carpet and suck any dry debris or grime left.
+Lastly, once the area dries from the hydrogen peroxide and baking soda, finish using the vacuum cleaner to clean up the carpet and suck any dry debris or grime.

-Extra Tips While Cleaning Carpet Stains from Pet Urine
+Extra Tips While Cleaning Carpet Stains from Dog Pee

-- Avoid using harsh chemicals because they can harm your pets
+- Avoid using harsh chemicals because they can harm your pet

 - Deodorize the carpet even if it doesn’t stink because the strong scent of vinegar may encourage your pet to urinate over the carpet again to mark its territory.

-- If you have a power washer, you can use it to deep-clean the urine stain that is stuck in the inner fibres of the carpet.
+- You can use a power washer to deep-clean the urine stain stuck in the carpet’s inner fibres if you have a power washer.

-With that said, you now know how to safely remove pet urine stains from carpets.
-As you can see, early intervention in these situations makes it a lot easier than when you let them sit in like when you want to remove a coffee stain.
-For that reason, always make sure to keep all these kits in one basket to make them easily accessible if these accidents happen again.
-If you need professional help, you can always reach out to our local stain removal specialists.
+You now know how to remove dog urine stains from carpets safely.
+As you can see, early intervention in these situations makes it much easier than letting them sit in, like when you want to remove a coffee stain.
+Therefore, always keep all these kits in one basket to make them easily accessible if these accidents happen again.
+If you need professional help, you can always contact our local stain removal specialists.